PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 2. Follow up with a swimbait on missed strikes

-3. Slow down with a shaky head if they won't commit
+3. Slow down with finesse fishing tactics if they won't commit

-Prime Time: The magic happens when water temps drop from 70°F to 60°F. Bass feed heavily before winter.
+Prime Time: The magic happens when water temps drop from 70°F to 60°F. Bass feed heavily before winter, and creek fishing can be absolutely phenomenal during this window.

 Winter Creek Fishing (December-February)

 Deep Bends: Find the deepest water in the creek system.
-Bass stack up in these wintering holes.
+Bass stack up in these wintering holes and become creatures of habit, returning to the same spots daily.

 Advanced Creek Techniques for Kayakers